 |12/13 September 2022||Washington D.C., United States of America||Hon Michael Wood|

 Five Country Ministerial Communiqués

 - 2015 Communiqué

 FCM is not part of the core Five Eyes intelligence-sharing arrangement, but rather it focusses on policy cooperation and coordination.
 There are separate issue-specific groups that sit under the FCM umbrella on immigration, customs and border security, cyber security policy, critical infrastructure, aviation security and research and development.

 Who represents and speaks for New Zealand at FCM?

 New Zealand’s attendance at FCM is delegated to relevant portfolio ministers as whole-of-government representatives.
-The current New Zealand representative is the Minister of Justice and Minister of Immigration, Hon Kris Faafoi.
+The current New Zealand representative is the Minister of Immigration, Hon Michael Wood.
 The Department of the Prime Minister and Cabinet (DPMC) and Immigration New Zealand provide administrative support.

 Where does the Quintet fit in?

 The Quintet brings together the Attorneys-General of the same five countries to discuss and share information about complex legal issues, in which they have mutual interest.
 Often these issues concern matters of international law, cross-border legal issues, including international cooperation in law enforcement, or matters of constitutional significance.
 Given the potential for overlapping interests, the FCM has generally occurred alongside an annual joint meeting with the Quintet, which allows for discussion of matters of mutual interest.
 The Quintet also convenes separately each year.
 Crown Law supports the Attorney-General’s engagement with the Quintet.